Dating back to 100 B.C., the Nazca lines have been called the "Eighth Wonder of the World."

 A popular example is the biomorph called “the astronaut,” a human figure with a bulbous head like a man in a spacesuit.

 Swiss author Erich von Däniken was convinced some of the biomorphs depict aliens themselves, an idea he popularized in his 1968 book Chariots of the Gods.

 The book catapulted Peru’s Nazca lines to prominence among conspiracy theorists, and the discovery of Nazca bodies only fed the legend.

 The Nazca, who inhabited the arid valleys of the Rio Grande de Nasca river basin from around 100 BCE to 800 CE, practiced mummification.
 As a result, archeologists have found a number of well-preserved bodies — sometimes in unusual conditions.

 Most notable is a distinct and unnatural elongation of the skull in some of the corpses.

 Then, too, there was the mysterious three-fingered mummy, which made a splash in June of 2017 as excited researchers announced their belief that this latest body might not be human at all.

 So did aliens play a role in the creation of the Nazca lines?
 Probably not.

 Even if you’re inclined to believe in the existence of aliens who visit earth, there’s not a lot of reason to suspect they had a hand in this particular mystery.

-That’s because when it comes to the “how” of the Nazca lines, there’s not really anything left to solve.
+That’s because when it comes to the “how” of the Nazca lines in Peru, there’s not really anything left to solve.